gdwnldsKSC/es40/README.md

 ## Status

+# 12/19/25 - Somewhat working full FLASH ROM support.
+After doing the initial bootstrap with cl67srmrom.exe, you can now use the HP firmware update CD to flash the ES40 firmware, including ARC/Abios, which doesn't work yet, but you can as of this point at least downgrade via the HP firmware update CD to SRM V7.2-1, which does work, and then boot off of the flash rom directly on that version.

 # 8/27/25 Actual S3 BIOS WORKS!
 Still not complete, but it boots and executes SRM!
 Use S3Trio64 bios 86c764x1.bin